DavidMatuteJimenez/BFOR643---Incident-Handling-Project/README.md

 VirusTotal helped us with this phishing email by:
 * Checking malicious links safely
-* Scan files/links without opening them
+* Scanning files/links without opening them
-* Detect known threats instantly
+* Detecting known threats instantly
-* Use multiple security tools at once
+* Using multiple security tools at once

-Why We Chose CyberChef?
+**Why We Chose CyberChef?**

 * No coding required
 * Supports multiple operations in one place
 * Handles encoded and Obfuscated Data